-- 18. The system of internal control comprises a network of policies, procedures, systems, reports, processes and meetings.
+- 19. The system of internal control comprises a network of policies, procedures, systems, reports, processes and meetings.
 These arrangements are in place to verify the Authority's objectives, risk management arrangements, performance management processes and financial controls.
-These controls are in place to: - establish and monitor the achievement of the Authority's objectives through quarterly monitoring reports to members; - facilitate policy and decision making via, for example Standing Orders, and the service planning process; - ensure compliance with established policies, procedures, processes, laws and regulations, as underpinned by regular reviews carried out by internal and external auditors: - ensure the delivery of high quality services in an efficient and effective manner through established policies and procedures and the monitoring of performance through Directorate Management Boards, the Commissioner's Corporate Management Board, the Governance, Performance and Audit Committee, the Resources Committee and the Strategy Committee; - identify, assess and manage the risks to the Authority's objectives including risk management; - ensure the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which the Authority's functions are exercised, through the Authority's medium term financial forecasting and budget processes, strategic and annual internal audit plans, and the budget review process; - provide appropriate financial management of the Authority and the reporting of financial management to the Resources Committee;
+These controls are in place to: - establish and monitor the achievement of the Authority's objectives through regular monitoring reports to members; - facilitate policy and decision making via, for example Standing Orders, and the service planning process; - ensure compliance with established policies, procedures, processes, laws and regulations, as underpinned by regular reviews carried out by internal and external auditors; - ensure the delivery of high quality services in an efficient and effective manner through established policies and procedures and the monitoring of performance through Directorate Management Boards, the Commissioner's Corporate

-- provide adherence to the Authority's values and ethical standards through the application of the leadership model and equality framework; and - ensure proper performance management of the Authority and the reporting of performance management through the Governance, Performance and Audit Committee, the Resources Committee and the Strategy Committee. - 19.
-Internal audit provided independent assurance on risk management internal controls and governance arrangements within the Authority.
+- Management Board, the Governance, Performance and Audit Committee, the Resources Committee and the Strategy Committee; - identify, assess and manage the risks to the Authority's objectives including risk management; - ensure the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which the Authority's functions are exercised, through the Authority's medium term financial forecasting and budget processes, strategic and annual internal audit plans, and the budget review process; - provide appropriate financial management of the Authority and the reporting of financial management to the Resources Committee; - provide adherence to the Authority's values and ethical standards through the application of the leadership model and equality framework; and - ensure proper performance management of the Authority and the reporting of performance management through the Governance, Performance and Audit Committee, the Resources Committee and the Strategy Committee. - 20.
+The internal audit function is conducted by MOPAC for the Authority via a shared service agreement and provides independent assurance on risk management internal controls and governance arrangements within the Authority.
+MOPAC completed 52 audits during 2014/15.
 From the work undertaken during the year, internal audit has concluded that the internal control framework was adequate, with controls to mitigate key risks, generally operating effectively.
-For 2013/14, external auditors have concluded that they can continue to place reliance on the work carried out by the Authority's internal audit function in reviewing key financial controls. - 20.
-During 2013/14, the Head of Legal and Democratic Services was the Authority's Monitoring Officer and the duties of this role were discharged in line with the Monitoring Officer Protocol agreed by the Authority on 26 March 2009 (FEP1339).
+For 2014/15, external auditors have concluded that they can continue to place reliance on the work carried out by the Authority's internal audit function in reviewing key financial controls. - 21.
+During 2014/15, the Head of Legal and Democratic Services was the Authority's Monitoring Officer and the duties of this role were discharged in line with the Monitoring Officer Protocol agreed by the Authority on 26 March 2009 (FEP1339).